jackylk/carbon-requested-feature/README.md

 1. Support data retention policy, so that old data is automatically deleted
 2. Support pre-aggregate table loading in rollup manner to improve loading speed, like rollup to month table based on day table instead of fact table

+## Streaming Table

+1. Integrate with flink
+2. Integrate with kafka-connect